 In a morning full of horrors, there were a few acts of grace and bravery.
 A white couple, Merrill and Ruth Phelps, turned their home into a sanctuary for blacks fleeing the violence.
 The Zarrow family, whose Greenwood grocery was spared because they were white, hid people in their store.
 Maria Morales Gutierrez took in two small black children who’d become separated from their parents; when armed whites tried to get her to surrender the children, she refused, and somehow got the gunmen to back off.

 Property damage exceeded one and a half million dollars—the equivalent of $20 million today—with many insurance claims denied because the policies did not cover riots.
 The exact death toll is unknown, but a reasonable estimate is that somewhere between 150 and 300 people were killed, most of them black.
-None of the white rioters were ever prosecuted for murder or arson; a grand jury empaneled to investigate the riot blamed the black community for inciting the violence.
+None of the white people involved were ever prosecuted for murder or arson; a grand jury empaneled to investigate the massacre blamed the black community for inciting the violence.

 Dick Rowland survived.
 Released from custody and cleared of all charges, he left town.

-While the black community struggled to rebuild, white Tulsa set about pretending the riot had never happened.
-For the next several decades, the anniversary of the riot would pass unremarked in the white press; when the archives of the Tulsa Tribune were transferred to microfilm, the “Nab Negro for Attacking Girl in Elevator” story was omitted from the record.
-State history books did not mention the riot, and it was not taught in schools.
+While the black community struggled to rebuild, white Tulsa set about pretending the massacre had never happened.
+For the next several decades, the anniversary of the massacre would pass unremarked in the white press; when the archives of the Tulsa Tribune were transferred to microfilm, the “Nab Negro for Attacking Girl in Elevator” story was omitted from the record.
+State history books did not mention the massacre, and it was not taught in schools.
 This culture of silence did not begin to break until the 1970s.